-- More than 75% of the population live in or around the capital city of Reykjavic
+- Most of the population live in or around the capital city of Reykjavic

 - The island nation is located in the North Atlantic just south of the Arctic Circle.

 - Iceland is in Europe at latitude 64°51′36.00″ North, longitude 18°31′12.00″ West.

 - The best time to visit is June, July, and August.
 Summer months offer nearly 24 hours of daylight.

 - Campgrounds are generally open until September 15.

 - Mild, windy winters and damp, cool summers